Ukhnaagiin Khürelsükh

 Prior to his premiership, Khürelsükh served in the Mongolian government as Minister for Emergency Situations from 2004 to 2006, Minister for Professional Inspection from 2006 to 2008, and two stints as deputy prime minister between 2014 and 2017.
 He was the secretary-general of the Mongolian People's Party from 2008 to 2012 and its chairman from 2017 to 2021.

 Background

 Khürelsükh was born to a drivers' family on 14 June 1968 in Ulaanbaatar, Mongolia.
 His father, Ukhnaa, was born in Khentii province, prompting Khürelsükh to take up his father's birthplace as his constituency.
-On an interview he gave for TV25, Khürelsükh stated that his father met his mother in Govi-Altai province while he was making wells.
+In an interview he gave for TV25, Khürelsükh stated that his father met his mother in Govi-Altai Province while he was making wells.
 The couple then moved to the capital Ulaanbaatar, where Khürelsükh was born.

+According to an April 2024 article in JICA magazine, Khürelsükh stated on a 2022 visit to Japan that he "fondly remembers the warm hospitality of his host family when he came to Japan for a JICA training program as a young man."
 Prior to his birth, his father and older sister found a small bronze axe next to a hot spring well, thus prompting the family to name the newborn Khürelsükh, which literally means 'bronze axe'.
 Khürelsükh has one older brother, one older sister, and two younger brothers, most of whom are also drivers.